-The prime minister has asked the Governor General to dissolve parliament, setting the stage for Canada next general election.
+The prime minister has asked the Governor General to dissolve parliament, setting the stage for Canada’s next general election.
 Blue, green, orange and red electoral signs (we’ve listed them alphabetically) will soon be popping everywhere and candidates will start canvassing.
-In fact, two local candidates have already knocked on my door, soliciting my support.
+Naturally, things will be very different this time around in the current pandemic context.

 So, what are the rules applicable to canvassing and to electoral signs during a federal election?

-In Ontario, section 118 of the Condominium Act, 1998 is clear about electoral canvassing.
-This section provides that a condominium corporation cannot restrict reasonable access to the property by candidates for election to the House of Commons, the Legislative Assembly or an office in a municipal government or school board if access is necessary for the purpose of canvassing or distributing election material.
+In Ontario, section 118 of the Condo Act is clear about electoral canvassing.
+This section provides that a condo corporation cannot restrict reasonable access to the property by candidates for election to the House of Commons, the Legislative Assembly or an office in a municipal government or school board if access is necessary for the purpose of canvassing or distributing election material.

-But that’s not all.
 The Canada Elections Act goes further.
-It provides that no one in control of a condominium building (or other multiple-residence building) may prevent a candidate or his or her representatives from canvassing between 9:00 a.m. and 9:00 p.m.
-Corporations and board of directors must therefore grant access to candidates or their authorized representatives between these hours.
+It provides that no one in control of a multi-residential building may prevent a candidate or their representatives from canvassing between 9:00 a.m. and 9:00 p.m.

 No condo corporation (or agents acting for it) may prohibit the owner of a condo unit from displaying election advertising posters on the premises of his or her unit.

 Owners can therefore show their colour by placing electoral signs, but this right is limited to posting such signs on the premises of their unit.
-This may prevent owners from putting up signs on what would otherwise constitute common elements (including exclusive-use ones).
+This may prevent owners from putting up signs on what would otherwise constitute common elements (including exclusive-use ones such as yards and balconies).
 But read on: there are hefty fines applicable to corporations preventing proper electoral posters.